 Settler violence has a pervasive impact on life in the West Bank, creating a lingering sense of intimidation.
 Countless attacks have left their traumatic mark on individual Palestinians and on the collective memory.
 As a result, many Palestinians now avoid approaching “danger zones” near settlements.
 Landowners do not dare enter these areas without military escort or Israeli civilians accompanying them.
 As a result, in some plots, the yield has become so poor that the owners have given up trying to reach the land and tend it.
 This dynamic has created invisible walls throughout the West Bank, beyond which Palestinians know they face violence to the point of risking their lives.

 The rogue settlements euphemistically known as “illegal outposts” – since they were formally established in breach of Israeli law, although they enjoy broad government support and funding – contribute to this reality.
 These 100 or so outposts, established throughout the West Bank since the 1990s, have effectively taken over large swathes of land, expanding the scope of settlement control.
 This dispossession has been accompanied by violence towards Palestinian landowners that includes physical assaults, threats, attacks on shepherds and theft of land.
-A small number of outposts have been evacuated after legal action was taken, but all remain on the ground, and are gradually gaining formal recognition as a substantial part of the settlement enterprise.
+Apart from very rare exceptions in which outposts were removed further to legal proceedings, virtually all outposts remain standing and are gradually gaining formal recognition as a substantial part of the settlement enterprise.

 Violent actions of settlers against Palestinians are not exceptions to a rule.
 Rather, they form part of a broader strategy in which the state colludes, as it stands to benefit from the result.
 Over time, this unchecked violence is gradually driving Palestinians from more and more locations in the West Bank, making it easier for the state to take over land and resources.